RedboxTrb/MedicalDR_QF/README.md

 # Automated Quality Filtering for Diabetic Retinopathy Datasets
----

 ## Overview

 This is an automated quality filtering system for diabetic retinopathy (DR) fundus image datasets.
 It addresses a critical challenge in medical AI: ensuring dataset quality for robust model training.
 Using adaptive quality thresholds and medical image-specific metrics, it systematically identifies and removes low-quality images while preserving clinically relevant data.

 All datasets used in this work are publicly available.
 The structure can be adapted as needed to accommodate other datasets.

 **Research Paper:** *(Link will be added upon publication)*

-#### Composite Quality Scoring
+### Composite Quality Scoring

-The final composite score integrates normalized quality metrics using a weighted combination of three quality components across 10 key image quality dimensions:
+The system uses a 3-component quality scoring methodology that integrates normalized quality metrics:

 ```
 Composite Quality = 0.25 × BasicQuality + 0.55 × MedicalQuality + 0.20 × TechnicalQuality